imalikov/pine_script_docs/source/faq/Techniques.rst

 -----------------------------------------

 Use the code from the `PineCoders Script Stopwatch <>`__.
-You will be able to time your script execution time so you can explore different scenarios when developing code and see for yourself which version performs the best.
+You can time your script execution time to explore different scenarios when developing code and see which version performs the best.